uo-ec607/lectures/08-regression/08-regression.md

 Note that the marginal effects on the two gender × height interactions (i.e. 0.733 and 0.896) are the same as we got with the `margins::margins()` function [above](#the-margins-package).

 Where this approach really shines is when you are estimating interaction terms in large models.
-The **margins** pacakge relies on a numerical delta method which can be very computationally intensive, whereas using `/` adds no additional overhead beyond calculating the model itself.
+The **margins** package relies on a numerical delta method which can be very computationally intensive, whereas using `/` adds no additional overhead beyond calculating the model itself.
 Still, that's about as much as say it here.
 Read my aforementioned [blog post](https://grantmcdermott.com/2019/12/16/interaction-effects/) if you'd like to learn more.

 ## Presentation